aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 - Identify key trends in cancellations and renewals
 - Calculate key business metrics such as customer retention, churn, and revenue
-- Provide actionable insights that could help optimise customer engagement strategies
-- The final deliverable will be a Power BI dashboard that presents my analysis.
+- Provide actionable insights that could help optimise customer engagement strategies The final deliverable will be a Power BI dashboard visually presenting these insights.

 ## Data Source and Overview
-This data was obtained from the Ladies in Tech Africa (LITA) capstone project file.
+This data was obtained from the Ladies in Tech Africa (LITA) capstone project.
 The data is structured in a single table with the following attributes:

 - `CustomerID` – Unique identifier for each customer.
 - `CustomerName` – Name of the customer.